neachdainn/rubullet/README.md

 * Calculate inverse dynamics, inverse kinematics, jacobians and mass matrices
 * Render camera images
 * Read information about links and joints
-* Change linear and angular damping of joints
+* Change dynamics of a body
 * Create GUI sliders, button or put debugging text or lines in the simulation
 * Get keyboard and mouse events
 * Create and manage constraints